 Burundi Youth for Christ (BYFC) works miracles for children in Burundi providing a number of lovely orphanages and leading schools.

-Gitega International Academy is a senior school built by BYFC to stop the brain drain of children out of the country.
+One of our partner schools, Gitega International Academy (GIA) is a senior school built by BYFC to stop the brain drain of children out of the country.
 GIA has rapidly become one of the nation's top performing schools, encouraging critical thinking and offering a balanced curriculum.
 GIA is developing a generation of future leaders with a heart to serve their communities with integrity.

 Cheating is the norm at most Burundian schools.
 Not in our schools...
 With a culture of dishonesty, instilling honesty from infancy is a high priority for us.
 Children in Africa need to see that integrity is the way.